ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 __Required Distributions__

-* Python 3.10 (compatility with other versions is not guaranteed)
+* Python 3.10 or higher
 * GCC 6.0 or higher (recommended).
 C++ and Fortran.
+* Eigen3, BLAS, MKL/LAPACK (all included in Anaconda)

 __Recommended Software__